 SSL certificates for foreign trade independent websites (Secure Sockets Layer Certificate, now mostly TLS certificates) are a type of **digital certificate** used to verify the identity of a server (independent website) and establish **an encrypted connection (HTTPS)** between the browser and the server.
-Core elements include: **public and private keys, certificate authority (CA) issuance, and encryption algorithms**.
+Core elements include: **public and private keys, certificate authority (CA) signatures, and encryption algorithms**.
 In foreign trade, it serves as the foundation for **data confidentiality, data integrity, and server identity authentication**.

 For foreign trade independent websites, SSL certificates have the following strategic values:

 Early stage (1990s): The emergence of **SSL 1.0/2.0/3.0** protocols laid the encryption foundation but had security vulnerabilities.
 Mid-stage (2000s): **TLS 1.0/1.1/1.2** protocols replaced SSL, becoming industry standards, focusing on security and compatibility.
-Modern era (2018s to present): **TLS 1.3** protocol became mainstream, featuring **faster encryption handshake speeds** and **stronger security**, which are crucial for the global access speed (CWV) of foreign trade independent websites.
+Modern era (2018s to present): **TLS 1.3** protocol became mainstream, featuring **faster encryption handshake speeds** and **stronger security**, crucial for the global access speed (CWV) of foreign trade independent websites.

 Understanding the technical principles of SSL is the foundation for correct deployment and optimization: